Toni Harper

 Harper recorded "Candy Store Blues" in 1946, which became a platinum record, appeared twice on Toast of the Town (later The Ed Sullivan Show) in 1949, and made her third and final appearance on the show in 1950.

-After success as a child singer, Harper recorded her first album, Toni, for Verve Records in 1955, with the Oscar Peterson trio.
+After success as a child singer, Harper recorded her first album, Toni, for Verve Records in 1955, with the Oscar Peterson Quartet.
 She made two further albums, arranged by Marty Paich, Lady Lonely (1959) and Night Mood (1960), for RCA Victor.

 Harper toured Japan with Cannonball Adderley in 1963, and appeared in the film How to Stuff a Wild Bikini (1965), before retiring from performing in 1966.

 Toni Harper died on February 10, 2023, near her home in Palm Springs, California.
+She was 85 years old.